 These highly interactive workshops are designed to provide the tools for people to learn how to take control of, and better manage their chronic but manageable health conditions.

-Workshops are held each week over a seven week program.
+Workshops are held each week over a six week program.
 Each 2 ½ hour session builds on the previous week's content and is facilitated by two trained leaders, at least one of whom is living with HIV.

 Content topics include: